 -

-Revisiting Copenhagen: Or, On the Creative Development of a Security Studies Agenda in Europe (Jef Huysmans, 1998)
+Huysmans 1998_Revisiting Copenhagen: Or, On the Creative Development of a Security Studies Agenda in Europe

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.